-Do you have a photo with a background you don’t like?
-Do you want to create a more interesting image that will grab people’s attention?
-Then this tutorial on how to change the background color in Photoshop is for you.
+Do you have a photo with a background color you don’t like?
+We’re here to show you the step-by-step process of how to change background color in Photoshop.

 Step 1: Choose Your Photo

 The quality of your finished image depends on the amount of time you spend on the process.

-Some things to avoid when you are new to isolating a subject to change the background color are:
+Here are some things to avoid when you are new to isolating a subject to change the background color:

 - Hair that’s loose, frizzy, spiked or not smooth;

 - Subjects with detailed edges;

 - Motion blur;

 - A background that blends with the subject.

 Open your photo in Photoshop and make a duplicate layer (Ctrl+j).
 Then turn off the original layer.